ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

   What are the bizarre items in the front left  of the frame?

+&nbsp;

 Degas' masterpiece centers on a glass of absinthe that is as full as the moment is empty.
 He chose a dangerous liquor that was eventually made illegal, he surrounds it with palpable depression and visual effects that map to the effects of drinking too much.

-For subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/).
+To consider subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/).
+Read this for more about [Themes from Art](http://bit.ly/3sRXopI).

 Notes: